 HeroQuest Homebrew

 It has always struck me as odd that my favourite medieval fantasy role-play game is American rather than European.
 Surely the Europeans would do a genre usually set in an analogue of Europe better than the Yanks.
 It may just be that Dungeons & Dragons (D&D) was in the right place and time for teenaged me to discover it.
-Mind you, I was reading Fighting Fantasy solo game-books, a UK product, a few years before I encountered D&D, so there may be more to it than that.
-I somehow never got into the other fantasy role-play games on offer, however, I also changed my version of D&D rules so much that it may as well be another game.
+Mind you, I was reading Fighting Fantasy solo game-books, a UK product, a few years before, so there may be more to it than that.

-Anyway, this post is about a fantasy boardgame that I’m into called HeroQuest and it is British.
+This post is about a fantasy boardgame that I’m into called HeroQuest and it is British.
 You can tell because it has odd monsters in it called Fimir.
 I think the biggest attraction of HeroQuest is its many lovely plastic figurines and miniature furniture.
-I had it sitting and gathering dust for ages but then one day decided to use it in my recently retired D&D game as a quick-and-dirty aid to developing and revealing a dungeon to my players.
-Following that, I decided it would be fun to play a game or two and so did that with some friends.
+I had it sitting gathering dust but then one day decided to use it in my recently retired role-play game as a quick-and-dirty aid to developing and revealing a dungeon to my players.
+Following that, I decided it would be fun to play a few games with friends.

-I feel that this one small protocol also shifts the four original adventurers in the game into the four standard roles in D&D. Naturally the Barbarian is a Warrior and the Wizard is a Mage.
-The Dwarf has the skill of finding and disarming traps and so arguably works as a Rogue.
+I feel that this one small protocol also shifts the four original adventurers in the game into the four standard roles in games like D&D. Naturally the Barbarian is a warrior and the Wizard is a mage.
+The Dwarf has the skill of finding and disarming traps and so is arguably roguish.
 And as long as they can heal one could imagine the Elf as a priestly character.

 On The Equivalence Of Religion And Magic